Post-Secondary Bridge Program

-The Bridge Program is a two year, full time post-graduate diploma program in Classical Ballet designated by the BC Ministry of Advanced Education, Private Training Institutions Branch.
-The program is recognized by both the Education Quality Assurance (EQA) and The Imagine Education au/in Canada brand, part of the Foreign Affairs, Trade and Development Canada (DFATD) and the provinces and territories through the Council of Ministers of Education Canada (CMEC).
+The Bridge Program is a three year, full time post-graduate diploma program in Ballet and Contemporary Dance designated by the BC Ministry of Advanced Education, Private Training Institutions Branch.
+The program is recognized by both the Education Quality Assurance (EQA) and The EDUCANADA brand, part of the Foreign Affairs, Trade and Development Canada (DFATD) and the provinces and territories through the Council of Ministers of Education Canada (CMEC).
 VAB is currently one of the only ballet schools in British Columbia to hold these designations, and is an active member of the Vancouver Island Private Accredited Colleges (VIPAC) association.

 Successful applicants are selected through an audition process and are encouraged to explore aspects of professional dance life through the extensive curriculum led by Bridge Program Director, KerryLynn Turner, former artist with Ballet British Columbia (Ballet BC), and Artistic Director and Owner Bleiddyn Bellis, Cecchetti Fellow and Examiner.

 The Bridge Program is designed for students who are not yet established in the professional field of dance but have graduated from their high school academic and dance training programs; hence the name of the program.
-Each year of the program is 41 weeks and begins with the 4 week summer intensive.
+Year 1 of the program is 38 weeks in duration, and Year 2 and Year 3 are each 41 weeks and begining with the 4 week summer intensive.

 Students are trained in ballet, pointe, classical repertoire, pas de deux, contemporary, pilates and jazz.
 Students explore varied methods of the choreographic process, observe guest artists’ projects, as well as receive classes in academic modules containing anatomy, ballet history and career exploration.